 Composer-guitarist Oren Ambarchi - Vooruit-Theaterzaal

-Oren Ambarchi - Dragon's Return (Drak sa vracia)
+Program Info: Oren Ambarchi - Dragon's Return (Drak sa vracia)

 Dragon's Return is considered a criminally underrated masterpiece of Slovak cinema.
 In collaboration with the Slovak Film Institute, this spectacular drama will be presented during VIDEODROOM 2024 with a brand new soundtrack written and performed live by avant-garde composer-guitarist Oren Ambarchi.

-When a strange man - nicknamed 'Dragon' - unexpectedly returns to the village that rejected him years earlier, this sets in motion a series of dramatic events that leaves no one unmoved.
+About the movie When a strange man - nicknamed 'Dragon' - unexpectedly returns to the village that rejected him years earlier, this sets in motion a series of dramatic events that leaves no one unmoved.
 Set in a time and place that are not clearly defined (is it medieval, contemporary, or some kind of dystopia?), the film is bursting with compelling images.

 Dragon's Return interweaves even its quietest scenes with an uneasy sense of almost apocalyptic menace, and the Slovakian mountain landscapes with a hint of sometimes spiritual wonder.